-- This page is for students who want to take their understanding to the next level with difficult vocabulary and questions that will test their inference skills
+- Study Buddy Challenger is for students who want to take their understanding to the next level with more difficult vocabulary and questions that will test their inference skills

 Content provided by British Council